 Her storied life as an artist began as a small child as Mayumi's mother sought to bring a joyful creativity early in her daughter's world.
-That nuturing instilled a desire to make her mother happy and so, becoming an artist was borne from mutual love and an innate knowing rather than a conscious decision.
-Drawing for 12 hours each day for three years in school formed a discipline while honing Mayumi's eyes, hands, mind to draw anything that she wanted.
-As a Zen Buddhist, Mayumi’s father also imbued the importance of concentration and being present - things she embraced even more as an adult practicing Zazen meditation.
-This was the preparation for a prolific and evolving artistic journey for the next four decades.
+That nurturing instilled a desire to make her mother happy and so, becoming an artist was born of mutual love and an innate knowing rather than a conscious decision.
+Drawing for hours each day in school formed a discipline while honing Mayumi's eyes, hands, and mind to draw anything that she wanted.
+As a Zen Buddhist, Mayumi’s father also imbued the importance of concentration and being present – things she embraced even more as an adult practicing Zazen meditation.
+This was the preparation for a prolific and evolving artistic journey for the forthcoming decades.

 Intensely spiritual, sensitive and yet, exceptionally strong-willed for a Japanese woman, Mayumi has always painted authentically, from the heart, never for commercial appeal.
 As a young woman and emerging artist, Mayumi was highly inspired by female beauty.
 Painting Goddesses contributed to an inward self-awareness while presenting an outward, positive expression of feminism.
-At different periods as a woman, wife, and mother, painting served as an escape, awakening, or expression when life presented challenges and opportunities.
-As her art received greater attention, travel and exposure to more people and influences ensued well into the 1980’s leading to diverse subjects, styles, and collections comprising several hundred paintings.
-She would come to be known as the “Matisse of Japan”.
+During different periods as a woman, wife, and mother, painting served as an escape, awakening, or expression when life presented challenges and opportunities.
+As her art received greater attention, travel and exposure to more people and influences has ensued for many years leading to diverse subjects, styles, and collections comprising several hundred paintings.
+She has come to be known as the “Matisse of Japan”.

-From 1969 to the present, Mayumi presented more than 50 solo shows internationally and has numerous private and permanent collections at the Museum of Modern Art, New York, the Museum of Fine Arts, Boston, the U.S. library of Congress and more.
-By the age of 50, Mayumi had reached unparalleled artistic success for a Japanese woman of her time.
+Mayumi has reached unparalleled artistic success for a Japanese woman of her time.
+From 1969 to the present, Mayumi has presented in multitudinous solo and group shows internationally and her work is in numerous private and permanent collections such as the Museum of Modern Art, New York, the Museum of Fine Arts, Boston, the U.S. Library of Congress and many more.

-"Sarasvati’s Gift is a memoir, wildly colorful artist’s retrospective, dharma teaching, ode to the divine feminine, and manifesto to a peaceful future composed by impassioned global activist and artist recognized as Japan’s Matisse, Mayumi Oda.
-Sarasvatis Gift will be published in 2017.
-Learn more here.
+"Sarasvati’s Gift is a memoir, wildly colorful artist’s retrospective, dharma teaching, ode to the divine feminine, and manifesto to a peaceful future composed by impassioned global activist and artist recognized as Japan’s Matisse, Mayumi Oda."

-While meditating in front of a Nepalese Sarasvati statue on New Years day in 1991 at her California home, Mayumi received a calling that brought a sudden halt to painting.
+While meditating in front of a Nepalese Sarasvati statue on New Year's Day in 1991 at her California home, Mayumi received a calling that brought a sudden halt to painting.
 Having witnessed the horrors of atomic bombings as a child and later, watching her beloved Japan become a leader in nuclear-energy, and seeing the effects of depleted uranium, Mayumi had to pursue a global cause greater than her art or feminism.
-For the next 10 years, Mayumi put her focus and energy towards stopping the unfolding of a plutonium world.
+For the next 10 years, Mayumi put her focus and energy toward stopping the unfolding of a plutonium world.

-By 2000, Mayumi's lifelong concern for the earth and her view of it as source of healing and nourishment moved her to begin cultivating a five acre parcel on the big island of Hawaii.
-Since then, Ginger Hill Farm has served as her home, a retreat, a place for educating others about organic and sustainable farming, and where she shares that which makes Hawaii a wonderful place to live.
+By 2000, Mayumi's lifelong concern for the earth and her view of it as a source of healing and nourishment moved her to begin cultivating a five-acre parcel on the Big Island of Hawai'i.
+Since then, Ginger Hill Farm has served as her home, a retreat, a place for educating others about organic and sustainable farming, and where she shares that which makes Hawai'i a wonderful place to live.

 1966 Graduated Tokyo University of Fine Arts